FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

 </div>

 ## Now we can build our model
 PPO is an off-policy algorithm so here it consists of 2 seperate models, one for the policy network which yields an agent's action given an observation and another for the value network which yields the expected reward given that same observation.
-The default networks for SB3's PPO are fully connected layers.
+The default networks for SB3's PPO are fully connected layers, so the input size is `13*13*19` resulting in 3211 input nodes.
 Further, the melee agents had their action spaces padded to match that of the ranged agents so we do not need a seperate policy-value pair to accomodate that.
 That might be something to address in a later post by using embeddings or a transformer to differentiate the types of agents.

 <div class="row">
   <div class="column">